opencpe/mand/README.md

-# mand - a Device Managenent Deamon
+# mand - a Device Management Daemon

 # Building and Install